Uniform distribution mod $1$ for sequences of ergodic sums and continued fractions: Abstract

 \section{Abstract}

-We establish a necessary and sufficient condition for a sequence of ergodic sums (i.e.~ Birkhoff partial sums) to be almost surely uniformly distributed mod $1$.
+We establish a coboundary condition for a sequence of ergodic sums (i.e.~Birkhoff partial sums) to be almost surely uniformly distributed mod $1$.
 Applications are given when the sequence is generated by a Gibbs-Markov map.
 In particular, we show that for almost every real number, the sequence of denominators of the convergents of its continued fraction expansion satisfies Benford's law.